-Put simply, a graphics tablet or interactive pen display unit is an input device that allows the user to draw using a pen or stylus on to a surface or active area and those markings be transferred to the computer screen.
+A graphics tablet or interactive pen display unit is an input device that allows you to draw using a pen or stylus on to a surface or active area and have those markings be transferred to the computer screen.

-Rather than using a mouse to draw in an application such as Corel Draw or Corel Painter, the user is able to sketch freehand using a traditional pen and have the image appear on the screen in front of them.
-They also have the ability to use different brush types, sizes, thicknesses that the application provides and the full range of colors and transparencies that modern computers allow.
+Rather than using a mouse to draw in an application such as Photoshop, you can sketch freehand using a traditional pen and have the image appear on the screen in front of you.
+You can use different brush types, sizes and thicknesses.
+Programs like Adobe Photoshop provide a full range of colors and transparencies too.

 Unlike older models, when the pen or stylus is lifted from the active area of the graphics tablet, the device still knows where it is located.
 When you then reapply the stylus to the tablet, the cursor on the screen moves in unison so that you are able to move freely around the canvas or document as if it was a piece of paper.

 There are many reasons why you as an artist might want to transfer to using a digital medium.
 With the advent of the Internet and digital publishing, the format and tools used to create publications have changed rapidly sometimes leaving the artist behind with out-dated skills.